Dear friends and Cooper community,

 I am pleased to be the first to inform you that after 110 years of providing a tuition-free education for all of its students, the Cooper Union will today reaffirm its dedication to this exemplary tradition of generosity.

-Most essential in this time of great difficulty for higher education, as undergraduates are burdened with high unemployment rates and record-breaking student loan debt, the Cooper Union's unprecedented social mission of providing a tuition-free, debt-free education to each student admitted solely on the basis merit will stand fast as a beacon of philanthropy.
+Most essential in this time of great difficulty for higher education, as undergraduates are burdened with high unemployment rates and record-breaking student loan debt, the Cooper Union's unprecedented social mission of providing a tuition-free, debt-free education to each student admitted solely on the basis merit will stand fast as a beacon of social justice.

 Weighing carefully the suggestions from the Task Force appointed to fixing our deficit, and taking stock of our institution's most cherished values, I have made a decision that is both controversial and necessary.